10 Boating Tips The Ultimate Beginner’s Guide

 Trimming up means tilting the engine forward so the propeller moves up and the bow upwards.
 This will change how the hull meets the waves and positively impact maneuverability and speed.

-When trimming down, the engine returns to a position parallel to the transom.
-This position also refers to as zero trim, as it brings the propeller closer to the boat, moving the bow down.
+When trimming down, the engine returns to a position parallel to the transom, also known as zero trim.
+This position brings the propeller closer to the boat, moving the bow down.

 You can trim down when the water gets choppy to help the boat cut through the waves and prevent capsizing.